zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-setup.md

 ### More Information

-In the Music Store project, we referenced the **kendo.all.min.js** file and the **Default** Kendo theme, because we were going to be using DataViz and a good number of the Kendo UI Widgets.
+In the Music Store project, we referenced the **kendo.all.min.js** file and the **Default** Kendo theme, because we were going to be using data visualization widgets and a good number of the Kendo UI Widgets.
 If we were only going to be using a few select portions of Kendo UI, we would have taken individual JavaScript files and make a separate bundle for them, reducing the download size for the end user.

 For more information on this topic, see: [Getting Started with Kendo UI](http://docs.telerik.com/kendo-ui/getting-started/introduction)